haskellfoundation/certification-syllabi/questions/andres.md

 # Type declarations and type aliases

+Q: The following type declaration fails to compile and produces an error.
-Q: What is the problem with the following code?
+What is the reason for the failure?
 Describe two different methods in which the problem can be addressed:
 ```
 type WithExplanation a = (Explanation, a)